eugenebokhan/eugenebokhan.github.io/_posts/2021-05-09-introduction-to-metal-compute-part-two.md

 Another way is to use Metal's `function constants`.
 Function constants provide the same ease of use as preprocessor macros but moves the generation of the specific variants to the creation of the compute pipeline state - the state the GPU is in during the instructions execution, so you don't have to compile the variants offline.

-Let's declare our function constant by adding the following pice of code before the kernel function declaration:
+Let's declare our function constant by adding the following piece of code before the kernel function declaration:

 {% highlight cpp %}
 constant bool deviceSupportsNonuniformThreadgroups [[ function_constant(0) ]];